marketmasterusa/urcalls-devops/CLOUDINFRASTRUCTURE.md

  - Resource operations
  - Configuration management

-For detailed setup instructions, configuration examples, and best practices, refer to our DevOps documentation.
+For detailed setup instructions of the setup refer to our DevOps documentation [Devops Documentation](Devops-Setup.md).

 ---